Validity and Reliability of Discrete Movement Assessments in HumanTrak

 The study found that direct measurements from the Azure depth camera provided high between-day reliability for measuring lower limb joint angles across various movement tasks.
 This method demonstrated ICCs ranging from 0.80 to 0.93, indicating strong reliability.

-MAE for joint angles was approximately 4.8° and MDC ranged widely but showed improvements as the task became less dynamic.
-Azure Kinect showed a high degree of repeatability in walking and running tasks, with ICCs close to those obtained from the Vicon system.
-Although there were differences in specific joint angle measurements, the Azure Kinect method provided reliable data suitable for tracking changes in biomechanics over time.
+MAE for joint angles was approximately 4.8°, and MDC ranged widely but showed improvements as the task became less dynamic.
+Azure Kinect demonstrated a high degree of repeatability in walking and running tasks, with ICCs close to those obtained from the Vicon system.
+Although there were differences in specific joint angle measurements, the Azure Kinect method provided reliable data suitable for tracking biomechanical changes over time.

 For the secondary objective, the study determined that performing two to four trials was sufficient to achieve reliable measurements for most tasks.
-This efficiency in data collection is crucial for practical application, making the Azure Kinect method a viable and reliable option for biomechanical assessments in the real world.
+This efficiency in data collection is crucial for practical application, making the Azure Kinect method a viable and reliable option for discrete biomechanical assessments in applied settings.

 VALD’s Solution

 Azure Kinect depth camera, leveraged by HumanTrak, demonstrated robust reliability for clinical and athletic assessments.
-These findings support using VALD's system in various settings, offering an efficient, reliable and non-invasive solution for capturing precise biomechanical data.
+These findings support the use of VALD’s system across various settings, offering an efficient, reliable and non-invasive solution for capturing precise biomechanical data.

-The Azure Kinect’s validated reliability and minimal trial requirements support HumanTrak’s practicality and effectiveness as a 3D motion capture for the real world.
+The Azure Kinect’s validated reliability and minimal trial requirements reinforce HumanTrak’s practicality and effectiveness as a 3D motion capture system for discrete movement assessments.
 HumanTrak is an ideal tool for both clinical applications and athletic performance monitoring, providing reliable data that professionals can trust.